Bensalem High School

 Credit: 0.5

-This course is designed primarily for juniors and seniors interested in an overview of macroeconomics.
+This course is designed for juniors and seniors interested in an overview of macroeconomics.
 Additionally, this course will revolve around world economic organization topics.
 Focal topics include labor and employment issues, taxation, investing for the future, supply and demand, financial institutions, government spending, banking, the stock market and advertising.
 Emphasis will be placed on how these economic concepts apply to everyday life situations.

 Credit: 1.0